Happiness warning: This conversation might make you plan your life towards greater lifelong joy.

 I hope you have what the world calls ‘work-life-balance’.
 Perhaps you have figured out some method in your busy life that works for you in achieving that.
 But what if you are still missing something?
-Something much bigger that you had not given much thought to!
-In fact, I am willing to bet that the vast majority of people with ‘work-life-balance’ are missing what I think is of greater and overriding importance.
-So, today, I am going to talk to you about what I call ‘time-optimized-living’.
+Something much bigger, Something that you had not given much thought to!
+In fact, I am willing to bet that the vast majority of people with ‘work-life-balance’ are not aware of what they are missing out on.
+Something that is of greater and overriding importance.
+So, today, I am going to talk to you about what I call ‘Time-Optimized-Living’.
 I will also suggest a few tips for your journey towards achieving it.

-Time is Money – Demonetization in Different Currencies
+Your Time is Money – Daily Demonetization in a Different Currency

 You WILL die – you WILL leave it all behind

 Work-Life-Balance does NOT necessarily imply Time-Optimized-Living